8 Health Benefits of Apple Cider Vinegar

 Everything you need to know about the miracle condiment in your fridge.

-ACV — as super fans call it — is the Swiss army knife of condiments.
+The vinegar, once relegated to niche health food stores, is now recommended everywhere from beauty supply chains to Gwyneth Paltrow's Goop—and with good reason.
+ACV—as super fans call it—is the Swiss army knife of condiments.
 Want to jazz up a low-cal salad?
 It can do that.
 Need to clean your coffee maker?
 ACV has got you covered.
 And that's just the beginning.

 Made from fermented apples, this sunset-colored vinegar is being touted on the internet as everything from a weight loss supplement to a miracle skin product.
 Of course, some of these claims are not without their caveats.
 That's where we come in.

 We combed through the studies, research, consumer reports, and first person accounts to decipher just what a bottle of ACV can really do.
 Below, you'll find all you need to know about the supposed miracle product.